ray-project/ray/doc/source/serve/monitoring.md

 * 1 HTTP proxy
 * 2 `Translator` deployment replicas

-This page includes additional useful information like each actor's process ID (PID) and a link to each actor's logs, which includes their `logging` and print statments.
+This page includes additional useful information like each actor's process ID (PID) and a link to each actor's logs, which includes their `logging` and print statements.
 You can also see whether any particular actor is alive or dead to help you debug potential cluster failures.

 :::{tip}
 To learn more about the Serve controller actor, the HTTP proxy actor(s), the deployment replicas, and how they all work together, check out the [Serve Architecture](serve-architecture) documentation.